This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 EIB is a temporary inflammation and narrowing of your airways.
 EIB may also be called exercise-induced asthma.
 EIB occurs during strenuous exercise, or develops 5 to 10 minutes after.
 Irritants such as pollution, allergens, or cold, dry air may trigger an EIB attack.
 Your risk of EIB is increased if you have asthma.
 You may still have EIB even if you do not have asthma.

 What are the signs and symptoms of EIB?

-You may cough, wheeze, or have chest pain during or after you exercise.
+You may wheeze, cough, have chest pain, tightness, or shortness of breath during or after you exercise.
 You may also feel out of shape when you exercise, even though you are in good physical condition.

 How is EIB diagnosed?